Childhood Education and TESOL (Dual Certification) Application Checklist and Timeline

 - Have earned a bachelor’s degree from an accredited institution

-- Have earned a 3.0 minimum undergraduate or 3.5 GPA
+- Have earned a 3.0 minimum undergraduate or 3.5 graduate GPA

 - Have fulfilled general education requirements needed for certification, including study in artistic expression, communication, information retrieval, history and social sciences, humanities, language other than English, scientific processes, mathematical processes, and written analysis and expression